Michael Papas: Tomorrow's Warrior (1981)

 Papas’s 1981 film Tomorrow’s Warrior, shot in the UK and Cyprus and also known by its Greek title Avrianos Polemistis, is based on true events from the 1974 Turkish invasion of Cyprus and stars Christos Zannidis.
 The story concerns a young Cypriot boy and his family who flee their village in advance of a Turkish invasion, struggling to survive in a Greek refugee camp.
 The Sunday Times called the initial invasion sequence a "stunning, mind-bending centre piece" that "has few equals anywhere in the cinema."
 The New Statesman wrote that such sequences "portray man's reasonless inhumanity to man everywhere."

 Little Odysseus and the Cyclops (2011)

 In 2011, Papas returned with Little Odysseus and the Cyclops and Secret Paths, which were filmed one after the other.
 Little Odysseus and the Cyclops is a modern day retelling of a story from Homer's The Odyssey.
 The fantasy adventure film premiered at Papas's Acropole Cinemas in Nicosia.

 Personal life

 Papas was born in Nicosia, Cyprus.
 His wife, Susan Papas, co-produced his later films with him.
 Together they own and run the Acropole Cinemas in Nicosia, which they opened in 1995.
-His son, Minos Papas, is a New York-based filmmaker who was the director of photography on Little Odysseus and the Cyclops and Secret Paths.
+His son, Minos Papas, is a New York-based filmmaker who was the director of photography on Little Odysseus and the Cyclops, Secret Paths, and Take Me Home.